kamalu-chioma/BMI_html/README.md

-# BMI Calculator with Unit Converter
+# BMI Calculator with Standard Units
 # Live App Url: [Here](https://kamalu-chioma.github.io/BMI_html/)

-A simple web application for calculating BMI and unit conversion.
+A simple web application for calculating BMI in different units .

 ## Features

-- Calculate BMI based on weight (kg) and height (meters).
+- Calculate BMI based on weight and height.
-- Unit converter for weight (kg, lb) and height (meters, feet, cm, inches).
+- Select standard units for both height and weight from the drop down.

 ## Installation